stephengold/MonkeyWrench/README.md

 ##### Other useful keys

-+ H or F1: toggle the help overlay between minimized and full-sized versions
++ H or F1: toggles the help overlay between minimized and full-sized versions
-+ Esc : close the window and end the application
++ Esc : closes the window and ends the application
-+ P : print the scene graph to standard output
++ P : prints the scene graph to standard output
-+ Shift+P : print a more detailed description of the scene graph
++ Shift+P : prints a more detailed description of the scene graph
-+ Ctrl+P : print an even more detailed description of the scene graph
++ Ctrl+P : prints an even more detailed description of the scene graph
 + Spacebar : toggles the world axes between visible and hidden
 + V or F3: toggles the armatures (if any) between visible and hidden
-+ "." or Pause : toggle the loaded animation (if any) between paused and running
++ "." or Pause : toggles the loaded animation (if any) between paused and running

 ### TestIssue5232